Metric compatibility and Levi-Civita Connections on Quantum Groups: Introduction

-Based on this metric compatibility condition we give a sufficient criterion for the existence and uniqueness of a Levi-Civita connection via the invertibility of a linear map which depends on the metric.
+Based on this metric compatibility condition we give a sufficient criterion for the existence and uniqueness of the Levi-Civita connection via the invertibility of a right $H$-linear map $\Phi_\mathbf{g}:(\Omega^1\vee\Omega^1)\otimes_H\mathfrak{X} \rightarrow\Omega^1\otimes_H(\mathfrak{X}\vee\mathfrak{X})$ of free $H$-modules (an $H$-valued matrix).
+This map depends on $\mathbf{g}$ and was inspired by the one introduced in \cite{BhowmickCov}; here however $\mathbf{g}$ is an arbitrary metric, neither central nor bicoinvariant.
+The differential equations defining Levi-Civita connections are then solved by the purely algebraic condition of invertibility of $\Phi_\mathbf{g}$.

-A simpler sufficient criterion applies to $\sigma^\mathcal{W}$-central metrics (a generalization of bicovariant central metrics, see Definition~\ref{DefSigmaCentral}), this depends only on the isomorphism: $(\Omega^1\vee\Omega^1)\otimes_H\Omega^1\cong \Omega^1\otimes_H(\Omega^1\vee\Omega^1)$ where $\Omega^1\vee\Omega^1$ denotes the braided symmetric tensor product of one-forms.
-This condition is in particular independent from a choice of $\sigma^\mathcal{W}$-central metric.
-The methods developed further allow to prove existence and uniqueness of the Levi-Civita connection for any metric conformally equivalent to a $\sigma^\mathcal{W}$-central one provided the above isomorphism holds.
+Furthermore, we show that if the map $\Phi_\mathbf{g}$ is invertible for a metric $\mathbf{g}$, it is also invertible for all metrics conformally equivalent to $\mathbf{g}$ (the scale factor being an arbitrary invertible element in the algebra).
+For $\sigma^\mathcal{W}$-central metrics (like e.g. bicovariant central metrics, see Definition~\ref{DefSigmaCentral}), the invertibility of $\Phi_\mathbf{g}$ is reduced to the study of the invertibility of a map $(\Omega^1\vee\Omega^1)\otimes_H\Omega^1\to \Omega^1\otimes_H(\Omega^1\vee\Omega^1)$ depending only on the braiding $\sigma^\mathcal{W}$.
+This allows to prove existence and uniqueness of the Levi-Civita connection for any metric conformally equivalent to a $\sigma^\mathcal{W}$-central one, provided the above isomorphism holds.
 We thus obtain existence and uniqueness of the Levi-Civita connection on a quantum group for this class of metrics that are neither central nor equivariant.
+This includes the example of metrics on $SL_q(2)$.
+As a byproduct, these results {provide a way out to} a gap in \cite[Thm.
+7.9]{BhowmickCov} where existence and uniqueness of Levi-Civita connections is claimed for bicoinvariant metrics on quantum groups, but implicitly assuming centrality of the metric (cf. Remark \ref{remBM}). \\